Homeschooled Student Information

 College Coursework and Expectations

-When a student enrolls at Tompkins Cortland, he initiates his academic permanent record, the college transcript.
+When students enroll at Tompkins Cortland, they initiate their academic permanent record, the college transcript.
 Before enrolling in college coursework, students and parents should familiarize themselves with the Implications of Beginning a College Transcript.

 Parents and students should also read and understand the college’s Grading Policies and Student Rights and Responsibilities, including the college’s Attendance Policy.
 Of particular importance at the college level is a thorough understanding of Academic Integrity and the consequence of violating the college’s Academic Integrity Policy.
 Students planning to attend Tompkins Cortland after completing their IHIP requirements should also understand the Academic Standards they will be expected to meet once they matriculate.